 At present,94% of organizations leverage cloud backup - but some service providers are more secure than others.
 Several cloud backup service providers provide robust security, of which some features are free while some are paid.
 Before choosing any cloud provider, check for the security features that fit your application and are easy to incorporate.

 Further, you must verify how the cloud backup providers encode data to protect them from any cyber-attack and comply with industry norms.
 Case in point, if the cloud application to be developed is from the healthcare vertical, it must be validated if the cloud provider complies with HIPAA.
 Similarly, if there are data security concerns, you need to check if the cloud provider has ISO 27001 certificate.

 Let us face it: no service provider has a track record of 100% perfection.
-Prominent players in cloud backup service providers including Azure and AWS, offer a guarantee for 99.99% availability SLA (service-level agreement) for production-grade servers.
+Prominent players in cloud backup service providers including Azure and AWS offer a guarantee of 99.99% availability SLA (service-level agreement) for production-grade servers.

 You need to check the financial condition and performance growth of the cloud provider to ensure that they should be able to underpin your expansion plan with regards to technology and infrastructure whenever needed.

 Several cloud providers offer access to statistics gauging their performance as it goes against their SLA.
 If the provider does not have such data readily available, feel free to ask them.
 A red flag is when they do not provide such numbers.
 If you face such a situation, move on to another service provider.